Narixius/FaceApp-PHP/README.md

 ```

 ### Proxy Mode
-As you may know this service has some limits for requesting so I created a "Proxy Mode" for it
+As you may know this service has some limits for requesting so I created a "Proxy Mode" for it<br>
-Proxy servers has been added to faceapp.php line 44
+Proxy servers has been added to faceapp.php line 44<br>
-All of them works well but i dont guarantee them to work for a long time
+All of them works well but i dont guarantee them to work for a long time<br>
-If you have any proxy server you can put it in the list
+If you have any proxy server you can put it in the list<br>
-And you can turn the proxy server on with this code
+And you can turn the proxy server on with this code<br>
 ```php
 $FaceApp = new FaceApp('PHOTO_PATH', true );
 ```